pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 ### Give the _Alien_ some costumes

 The new sprite then needs costumes.
-There is a bundle of three suitable costumes in Pytch’s media library.
+There is a bundle of suitable costumes in Pytch’s media library.

 **TODO: Remove duplicate "space invaders" group in media lib.**

 {{< learner-task >}}

-Add the ‘space invaders’ bundle of images from the media library as costumes to the `Alien` sprite.
+Add the ‘Space aliens’ bundle of images from the media library as costumes to the `Alien` sprite.

 {{< learner-task-help >}}

-{{< jr-commit add-alien-costumes add-medialib-appearances-entry ["space invaders"] >}}
+{{< jr-commit add-alien-costumes add-medialib-appearances-entry ["Space aliens"] >}}

 {{< /learner-task >}}